-Successful training for baseball fielding requires developing a quick first step and the ability to change direction and move laterally with speed and control.
+Successful baseball fielding requires developing a quick first step and the ability to change direction and move laterally with speed and control.

-So what distinguishes a mediocre baseball fielder from an outstanding one?
-There are the obvious answers, such as strong arm and soft hands, but there is more to it than meets the eye.
-Most people don't realize how much your core and legs come into play while on the field.
 The most skilled defensive players are not always those that run the fastest, but those that also have a quick reaction time, a quick first step, and are able to get a good read on the ball.
 Getting to the ball faster enables a player to be in a better position to make a strong and accurate throw.
-For a player to get to the ball faster they must train their legs and core to react in a faster manner.
-There are a number of different exercises and training tools that you can use to improve these muscles.
-I will include some links to these exercises and products at the end of the article.
+For a player to get to the ball faster, they must train their legs and core to react in a faster manner.
+There are a number of different exercises and training tools that can be used to improve these muscles.

 By Andy Hilliard